- The Marketplace & You

 What if I can’t afford coverage in the Marketplace?

-If I’m unemployed, will I have to pay a fine if I don’t have insurance?
+If I’m unemployed, will I have to pay a fee if I don’t have insurance?

-Like other Americans, you will need to have minimum essential coverage or pay a fine.
+Like other Americans, you will need to have minimum essential coverage or pay a fee.
 There are several exemptions that apply to people who do not have income or have very low incomes.
-Learn about exemptions from the fine.
+Learn about exemptions from the fee.

 How do I estimate my income if I don’t know whether I’ll have a job?